 Some drug stores sell Activated Charcoal tablets -- Walgreen's

-in Georgia.
-If anyone would like to purchase Activated Charcoal from them
+Charcoal is in powder form.
+If anyone would like to purchase Activated

-you can e-mail or call me and I will get their address and phone number
+Charcoal you can e-mail me and I will get back to you with the best places